Legal Guide

-Patients may be eligible to sue medical staff if their bile duct cancer is diagnosed late.
+While a delayed diagnosis of bile duct cancer can be devastating, patients generally cannot sue medical staff solely for a late diagnosis of this particular cancer.
+This is because bile duct cancer is notably difficult to detect and diagnose, even with appropriate medical care.
 Bile is a fluid that aids digestion.
 It is produced by the liver and stored in the gallbladder.
 Bile ducts are networks of tubes that facilitate the secretion of bile – connecting the gallbladder to both the liver and small intestine.

 Bile duct cancers are further categorized based on where tumor originates.
 The three main types of bile duct cancers are: